 Does the mother have to be tested in a home paternity test?

-Ideally, the mother, child, and alleged father would all participate in at home DNA paternity testing.
+Ideally, the mother, child, and alleged father would all participate in a at home paternity test.
 If both parents who created the child contribute DNA to the test, the results will reflect the full picture of the child’s profile.
 But the real answer to the question is NO—the mother does not have to be tested to get conclusive paternity test results.

 If you’re a man considering a paternity test for yourself and a child, you can get accurate results without the mother being tested, and it’s real easy using a home paternity test kit.
 Be careful which lab you chose!
 Who’s tested is one important factor, and the quality of the laboratory is equally important.
 DNA Diagnostics Center is the laboratory HomePaternity chooses to run your paternity test, so you can be 100% sure the results are accurate whether or not the mother is tested.